 Thank you for visiting our website.
 We hope you will continue to support the work we do.

-We provide this service through the night, at weekends and Bank Holidays enabling hospital funding to be better spent on patient care.
+We will provide this service through the night, and 24 hours per day at weekends and Bank Holidays, to the best of our ability, enabling hospital funding to be better spent on patient care.

 You can always read our Newsletters here to see what we are doing and who is supporting us.
 If you think you can help, come and join us.
 You don’t have to be able to ride a bike, although we constantly need riders, you can join us as a Controller, which basically means you stay at home and receive re-directed calls from any of our Hospitals.
 Then it’s a case of looking on the Duty sheets and sending a rider to do the run, or you can join us as a Fundraiser.